Military Police Corps (United States): Weapons

-The standard personal weapons of the United States Army military police, for many years, was the 9mm Beretta M9.
+The standard personal semi automatic side arm of the United States Army military police, was for many decades the venerable .45 ACP Colt 1911.
+In 1985 a new service pistol, the 9mm Beretta M9 was used by uniformed MP personnel.
 In 2019, the US Army announced that the SIG Sauer M17 and M18 would become the main handgun for MPs.
 Also used are the 5.56 M4 carbine, the 40mm M320 Grenade Launcher Module, the M2 .50cal Machine Gun, the M249 Squad Automatic Weapon (SAW) or M240B, and the Mossberg 500 shotgun or M26 Modular Accessory Shotgun System.
 MP team leaders are typically assigned an M4 with an M320 attached, drivers are assigned an M249 and gunners are assigned an M4 in addition to any other crew-served weapons they are responsible for.
 Crew-served or vehicle-based weapons used by MP fireteams include the M2 Browning machine gun, M240B, and Mk 19 grenade launcher.
 MP teams often carry one or two AT4 anti-tank weapons, as well.

 Military Police also utilize the use of PEDD (Patrol Explosive Detection Dogs) and SSD (Specialized Search Dogs) K9 Military Working Dogs.